 So, it seems like Microsoft has now released a new update for Windows 10 desktop mode this time.
 Err…This is not an update, it’s an upgrade.
-At least that’s what Microsoft says as for now.
+At least that’s what Microsoft says for now.

-Last time Microsoft released an Upgrade (Windows 8 and 8.1), most people were quite irritated due to the laggy and RAM eating performance of Windows 8.
+The last time Microsoft released an Upgrade (Windows 8 and 8.1), most people were quite irritated due to the laggy and RAM eating performance of Windows 8.

 Microsoft, however, stated that it was supposed to be fast than Windows 7.
 But the only thing better was the Windows 8 boot time.